집합론

 First, \((x,w)\in (R_3\circ R_2)\circ R_1\) is equivalent to the existence of some $y$ such that $(x,y)\in R_1$ and $(y,w)\in R_3\circ R_2$.
 But the latter condition is again equivalent to the existence of some $z$ such that $(y,z)\in R_2$ and $(z,w)\in R_3$, so this condition is equivalent to $(x,z)\in R_2\circ R_1$ and $(z,w)\in R_3$.
 Therefore this is equivalent to $(x,w)\in R_3\circ(R_2\circ R_1)$.

-Thus we may express this common result \((R_3\circ R_2)\circ R_1=R_3\circ(R_2\circ R_1)\) without parentheses as \(R_3\circ R_2\circ R_1\) without any problem.
+Thus we may write this common result \((R_3\circ R_2)\circ R_1=R_3\circ(R_2\circ R_1)\) without parentheses as \(R_3\circ R_2\circ R_1\), with no ambiguity.

 Proposition 6 Let \(R_1\), \(R_2\) be binary relations and let \(A\) be a set.
 Then